1951 Atlantic C-124 disappearance: Investigation

 A copy of the Air Force official report into the crash was provided to the Shreveport Times in 2011 via a Freedom of Information Act request.
 According to the accident report, "The aircraft was evidently, more or less, intact when it hit.
 This is indicated by the small number of pieces recovered, as well as the fact that two inflated aircraft tires carried as part of the cargo were never found.
 Also, the debris found was burned by fuel fire from fuel in the wing fuel cells, which indicates that the wing fuel cells were still attached to the fuselage.
 There is no conclusive proof that anything unusual happened before the aircraft struck the water, not that it struck the water out of control.
 There is evidence that a fire occurred on top of the water after the aircraft hit."
 Included in the report are over a dozen pages of debris analysis by the airplane's manufacturer, Douglas Aircraft Company.

 Possible Soviet involvement

 The passengers included Brig.
 Gen. Paul Thomas Cullen, vice commander of 2nd Air Force and commander of 7th Air Division, and other senior officers.
 Soviet vessels were active in the area.
 This fact, combined with the possibility of sabotage, the strategic value of the passengers, the potential distressed note recovered, and the knowledge that the evacuation from the airplane into safety rafts was a success has led some to speculate on potential Soviet involvement.

 Burials

-In 2012, more than 50 years after the disappearance of all personnel on board the plane, two men from the crash were granted graves at the Arlington National Cemetery.
+In 2012, more than 50 years after the disappearance of all personnel on board the plane, two men from the crash were memorialized with cenotaphs at Arlington National Cemetery.